MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Under the Financial Instruments and Exchange Act, a system has been established to reduce the fine by 50% if the violator reports the fact of the violation before the authorities take action for violations such as false statements in securities reports.
 (Article 185-7, Paragraph 14)

-If Toshiba’s management had reported the violation before the inspection or report collection by the Securities and Exchange Surveillance Commission and the Financial Services Agency, etc. started, the fine of 7,373.5 million yen that was ordered to be paid could have been reduced by 50%.
+If Toshiba’s management had reported the violation before the inspection or report collection by the Securities and Exchange Surveillance Commission and the Financial Services Agency, etc. had begun, the fine of 7,373.5 million yen that was ordered to be paid could have been reduced by 50%.

 This is not directly related to a company’s social credibility or brand image, but continuing to hide financial misconduct that would be revealed if experts investigated it for many years only widens the wound.